-Calistoga is famous for wine and hot springs!
+Calistoga hot springs are famous!
 It’s over an area of land filled with geothermal activity.
 Because of that, you can find some fantastic natural spring pools and mud baths here.
-Almost every spa offers some sort of mud bath experiencee.
+Almost every spa offers some sort of Calistoga mud baths.
 Below are some to check out!

 This spa offers the classic mudbath experience where you sit in a large tub of hot mud!
 My mother went here a few years ago and loved her mudbath, so she actually gave Robin and I a gift card to go check it out ourselves.
 We loved how relaxing it was.
 If you are looking for a classic mud bath in Calistoga, head to Golden Haven Hot Springs!

-If you are looking for that classic luxurious spa pampering, check out Spa Solage, right on the Silverado Trail.
+If you are looking for that classic luxurious Calistoga spa pampering, check out Spa Solage, right on the Silverado Trail.
 From mud baths to massages, you can find your zen at this sprawling, beautiful spa.
 It’s on the pricier side, so may be best for honeymoons and special occasions!

 WINE TASTING IN CALISTOGA

 There are over 400 tasting rooms in Napa Valley.
 400!!
 From small tasting rooms to large-scale wineries that produce over 100,000 cases a year, it can be hard to know where to go on a trip to wine country.
-Keep reading for my personal favorite wineries in Calistoga and the ones that offer the best experience.
+Keep reading for my personal favorite Calistoga wine tasting rooms and the ones that offer the best experience.